-Using GetSocial’s Analytics Dashboard you can track user engagement, conversions, organic growth to optimize your growth channels for the referral campaign.
+Tip: try using GetSocial’s Analytics Dashboard to track user engagement, conversions, organic growth to optimize your growth channels for the referral campaign.

 Here are a few ways to execute a follow up:

-- A push notification every time a friend of their accepts the invite and joins the app.
+- A push notification every time a friend of theirs accepts the invite and joins the app.